Skip to main content

 Region terminology

-• Primary region: The geographic region in which users run typical daily interactive and automated data analytics workloads.
+• Primary region: The region where users run daily interactive and automated data analytics workloads.

-• Secondary region: The geographic region in which IT teams move data analytics workloads temporarily during an outage in the primary region.
+• Secondary region: The region where IT teams move workloads temporarily during a primary-region outage.

 Deployment status terminology

-A project can optionally include multiple passive deployments in different regions to provide additional options for resolving regional outages.
+A project can include multiple passive deployments in different regions for additional resilience.

 Disaster recovery industry terminology

-• Recovery point objective: A recovery point objective (RPO) is the maximum targeted period in which data (transactions) might be lost from an IT service due to a major incident.
-Your Databricks deployment does not store your main customer data.
-That is stored in separate systems such as Amazon S3 or other data sources under your control.
-The Databricks control plane stores some objects in part or in full, such as jobs and notebooks.
-For Databricks, the RPO is defined as the maximum targeted period in which objects such as job and notebook changes can be lost.
-Additionally, you are responsible for defining the RPO for your own customer data in Amazon S3 or other data sources under your control.
+Databricks doesn't store your primary customer data.
+That lives in Amazon S3 or other systems you control.
+The Databricks control plane stores some objects (such as jobs and notebooks), so the Databricks RPO is the maximum period in which changes to those objects can be lost.
+You're responsible for defining the RPO for your customer data in Amazon S3 and other data sources you control.

-• Recovery time objective: The recovery time objective (RTO) is the targeted duration of time and a service level within which a business process must be restored after a disaster.
+• Recovery time objective (RTO): The maximum time within which a business process must be restored after a disaster.
+See RTO.

 Disaster recovery and data corruption

-A disaster recovery solution does not mitigate data corruption.
-Corrupted data in the primary region is replicated from the primary region to a secondary region and is corrupted in both regions.
-There are other ways to mitigate this kind of failure, for example Delta time travel.
+A DR solution does not mitigate data corruption.
+Corrupted data in the primary region is replicated to the secondary region and is corrupted in both regions.
+To mitigate this kind of failure, use Delta time travel, similar tools, or data backup tools.

 Typical recovery workflow

-A Databricks disaster recovery scenario typically plays out in the following way:
+A Databricks DR scenario typically plays out as follows:

-1. A failure occurs in a critical service you use in your primary region.
-This can be a data source service or a network that impacts the Databricks deployment.
+1. A failure hits a critical service in your primary region: a data source, a network, or another dependency the Databricks deployment relies on.

-4. Verify that the same problem does not also impact your secondary region.
+4. Confirm the same problem doesn't affect your secondary region.

-3. After testing, declare the secondary region operational.
-Production workloads can now resume.
-Users can log in to the now active deployment.
-You can retrigger scheduled or delayed jobs.
+4. After testing, declare the secondary region operational.
+Users log in to the now-active deployment, and you retrigger scheduled or delayed jobs.

-1. Stop all work on the secondary region.
+1. Stop all work in the secondary region.

-5. Declare your primary region operational and that it is your active deployment.
-Resume production workloads.
+5. Declare the primary region active and resume production workloads.

 Step 1: Understand your business needs

-• Does your disaster recovery solution need to accommodate interactive processes, automated processes, or both?
+• Does your DR solution need to accommodate interactive processes, automated processes, or both?

 • Which data services do you use?
-Some may be on-premises.
+Some might be on-premises.

 • How does input data get to the cloud?